 By now the vinyl market was starting to pick up again, so I teamed up with Seventh Storey Projects, a successful label and online record store, which helped this record sell out quickly.
 They also managed to sell the leftover copies of Jedi #1 that had been sitting in a cupboard for three years!
 This gave me the motivation to continue learning to produce, and over the next couple of years I released more of my own tracks, plus a few remixes and reissues of classic Hardcore tracks.

 In 2016 I asked Luna-C, owner of legendary label Kniteforce Records, to remix one of my tracks, and as he was very nice to deal with I floated the idea of repressing some of his old Kniteforce releases.
 At this time Kniteforce wasn’t releasing vinyl, so Chris was open to the idea, especially as he was living in the USA so selling records to a predominantly European market was not feasible.
 We agreed to start an offshoot label called “Kniteforce Remastered” and these proved to be pretty popular.
 After five or six JKF releases Chris had seen the potential and decided to revive Kniteforce Records, continuing from where the label left off in the 90s with release #64.
-Kniteforce is now arguably bigger than it was back in the 90’s releasing dozens of records each year, and I feel lucky to have played a small part in their revival.
+Kniteforce has now passed well over 200 releases and is arguably bigger than it was back in the 90’s releasing dozens of records each year, and I feel lucky to have played a small part in their revival.